 - At this stage the pupil will have met the criteria for having SEND.
 The child's name will be added to a Special Needs Register of names, for monitoring purposes.
-The SEN Register is updated on a termly basis. - Pupils' needs will be met within the normal timetable.
-More support will be co-ordinated by the SENCO and this may include group work, individual lessons with a Learning Support Teacher or advice from specialists.
-An Individual Education Plan (IEP) will be developed by the SENCO in consultation with parents. - The pupil's progress will be carefully monitored to ascertain if the gap is narrowing or widening - If necessary, in consultation with the SENCO, staff or parents may suggest an assessment by a recommended Educational Psychologist (EP), SALT or other professional, to highlight problem areas and advise on remediation. - We welcome the advice and recommendations from external agencies and work in partnership with them in the interests of individual pupils. - In highly exceptional circumstances, it may become necessary to request additional funding from the local authority by requesting an assessment for an Education and Health Plan (EHCP), formerly known as a Statement.
+The SEN Register is updated twice yearly. - Pupils' needs will be met within the normal timetable.
+More support may be coordinated by the SENCO and this may include group work, individual lessons with a Learning Support Teacher or advice from specialists.
+An Individual Education Plan (IEP) will be developed by the SENCO in consultation with parents. - The pupil's progress will be carefully monitored through pupil progress meetings to ascertain if the gap is narrowing or widening. - If necessary, in consultation with the SENCO, staff or parents may suggest an assessment by a recommended Educational Psychologist (EP), SALT or other professional, to highlight problem areas and advise on remediation. - We welcome the advice and recommendations from external agencies and work in partnership with them in the interests of individual pupils. - In highly exceptional circumstances, it may become necessary to request additional funding from the local authority by requesting an assessment for an Education and Health Plan (EHCP).

 As a School, we cater for pupils with mild (occasionally moderate) special educational needs.
-We do not have the expertise or resources to support pupils with significant and/or complex needs or where the support of a multiprofessional team is likely to be needed over a protracted period of time.
+We do not have the expertise or resources to support pupils with significant and/or complex needs or where the support of a multi- professional team is likely to be needed over a protracted period of time.